NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 cat trimmomatic_rst.txt
 ```

-We would expect a high percent of retained paired reads and about less than 2.5% dropped reads
+We would expect a high percentage of retained paired reads and about less than 2.5% dropped reads
 in this step.
 Let us review the percent of retained paired reads and dropped reads.

 ```bash